neofodere/SlyMultiTrainer/README.md

 - Infinite double jump
 - Disable death barriers
 - Skip current dialogue
+- A button to re-initialize the application.
+This has the same effect as closing and opening the application
+- A button to modify some of the application's settings and behavior
 - Sly 1: World states tab
   <img src="SlyMultiTrainer/Img/Sly1_World.png">
   - 5 sub-tabs for each world